 5. If students want, they can email me with questions at rosanne@rlkurstedt.com

-1. Students write a story modeled from And I Thought About You.
+1. Students write a story modeled from And I Think About You.

 2. Students can write about a sibling, grandparent, pet, toy, stuffed animal or friend, the choices are limitless.